iamsid2/react-portfolio-generator/README.md

 # react-portfolio-generator
-This is react portfolio generator which can be used to make your portfolio just by editing the data
+Want to have an awesome portfolio?
+Use react portfolio generator to make your portfolio just by adding your data

 ## Getting Started